SM1: Open-source operating systems ASIX/DAW/DAM-1 Task A13: How to share and install software using tarball and .deb packages 24-02-26

 0 - Maintainer: [ dacomo@inf1-dacomo ]

-1 - Summary: [ It tells current login name at
+1 - Summary: [ It tells current login name at the system ]

 2 - Name: [ loginteller ]